dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 "StartRun", an additional file is created with name, time and date, which
 is saved in the directory you specified for "Work Dir", e.g. school/class_12/photoeffect.

 **Task:** Now create a folder structure as shown in Fig. 30 with your school classes.
-Create a folder with the name *"Testversuch"* in one of these classes.
+Create a folder with the name *"Test"* in one of these classes.
 Then switch to the *PhyPiDAQ* user interface and select the *test* you just created in *Work Dir*.
 Now assign the name "standard experiment" and save the project.
 Then verify in the file manager that the created project is there.

 <a name="konfigurationsdatei"></a>
 ## 4.2 configuration file

 We now want to familiarize ourselves with the second tab, *"Configuration"*.
 Click on the tab *"Configuration"*.

 *Fig. 32*: configuration
                     ![Figure 32](Hardware/Fotos/bedienung_4.png)
 A window can now be seen in which all parameters for the experiment can be
 set, such as: